How to use Rafflecopter

 Now, let's take a look at how Rafflecopter works.
 Good advice is to READ the instructions carefully, both on the widget itself AND on the web page or blog post – a lot of compers won't even be in the draw because they didn't do everything required!

-- There is always at least one mandatory entry option with a Rafflecopter giveaway, and a variety of extra entry methods, which are usually optional and earn you extra entries into the draw.
+• There is usually at least one mandatory entry option with a Rafflecopter giveaway, and a variety of extra entry methods, which are optional and earn you extra entries into the draw.

 The downside of Rafflecopter is that if their site is playing up, ALL widgets will stop loading, which can be really frustrating for the promoters and the entrants!
 In that case, do some web entry, Facebook or Twitter competitions until it's back up and running.
 It's also inconvenient that giveaways are set by default to end at 12am, so occasionally you'll find closed Rafflecopter giveaways on our 'closing today' list - we do recommend that promoters and bloggers list them with the closing date of the day BEFORE they've set on the widget just in case!